scala/scala-lang/blog/_posts/2016-07-12-a-reformed-scala-improvement-process.md

 #### Attend the next SIP meeting!

 Our first SIP meeting with the revised process will take place tomorrow.
 It's open for anyone to watch or to participate in (it's possible to ask questions, live!), via Google on-air Hangouts.
 Want to watch and/or participate?
-Just head over to our [G+ event](https://plus.google.com/events/c11vhomo86lkejevfkrm6uls900) and subscribe.
+Just head over to our [G+ event](https://plus.google.com/events/c11vhomo86lkejevfkrm6uls900) and indicate that you'd like to attend.

 **July 2016 SIP Meeting**: Wednesday, July 13, 17:00 CEST (European) / 8:00 PDT (Pacific)